-Juried “Best of Show”
+Juried “Best of Show” Information

 The Urban Artist Market offers our artisan exhibitors the opportunity to participate in our juried “Best of Show” competition.
 Each exhibitor can submit 2 pieces of work into the same or different categories for recognition during our event.
 Only participating exhibitors can enter into this competition.
 Jurors include Art Professor Brett Dyer, Assemblage Artist Roberta Masciarelli and ACTX Publisher Ken Villalovos.
 Award winners will be on display during Friday night cocktail reception.
 Seeking artists in 2-D art, basketry, ceramics, encaustic, fiber art, glass, jewelry, leather, metal, mosaic, photography, pottery, sculpture, stained glass and novelty.